 WordPress is a Free and Cheap Open Source

-Using WordPress doesn’t cost anything.
-However, although WordPress is free, you will most likely end up spending some money.
+Why use WordPress?
+Well, using WordPress doesn’t cost anything.
+However, although WordPress is free, you will most likely end up spending a bit of money.
 Reason being, WordPress is self-hosted, and therefore, hosting is required.

-As a result, hosting can cost a small amount per month for really cheap shared servers, and if you need higher performance, it can cost a lot more.
+As a result, hosting can cost around $3 per month for really cheap shared servers, and if you need needing ultimate and performance, it can cost as much as a few hundred per month.

-When it comes to managed-WordPress hosting companies, they handle the entire installation, maintenance, security, and backups later too.
+When it comes to managed-WordPress hosting companies, they handle the entire installation, maintenance, security, and backups down the road.

 However, you can surely keep your WordPress costs to a minimum.
 Many users end up only paying for hosting.
 Furthermore, all hosting companies generally provide one-click installation of WordPress.